kirontoo/filmdb/README.md

 <h3 align="center">FilmDB</h3>

   <p align="center">
-    Keep track of your watch parties with FilmDB.
+    Keep forgetting what you've been meaning to watch?
+Create your own community and plan a watch party!
     <br />
     <a href="https://filmdb.vercel.app">View Demo</a>
     ·